Psyobilin/Anycubic-Predator-configuration.gcode/README.md

     For me, with the original Titan clone, a value of S0.00235 worked fine (at 210°C with mounted bowdentube)

-6.  scrolling down in the file you will find the command M301 (which should sound familiar if you know Marlin) Here I used P15.650000 I0.1 D62.879997 which I also found out via trial&error and the following explanation found at
+6.  scrolling down in the file you will find the command M301 (which should sound familiar if you know Marlin).
+    Here I used P15.650000 I0.1 D62.879997 which I also found out via trial&error and the following explanation found at

     https://reprap.org/wiki/PID_Tuning: